Joseph McCarthy: United States Senate

 Senator McCarthy's first three years in the Senate were unremarkable.
 McCarthy was a popular speaker, invited by many different organizations, covering a wide range of topics.
 His aides and many in the Washington social circle described him as charming and friendly, and he was a popular guest at cocktail parties.
 He was far less well liked among fellow senators, however, who found him quick-tempered and prone to impatience and even rage.
-Outside of a small circle of colleagues, he was soon an isolated figure in the Senate.
+Outside of a small circle of colleagues, he was soon an isolated figure in the Senate, who was often widely criticized.

 McCarthy was active in labor-management issues, with a reputation as a moderate Republican.
 He fought against continuation of wartime price controls, especially on sugar.
 His advocacy in this area was associated by critics with a $20,000 personal loan McCarthy received from a Pepsi bottling executive, earning the Senator the derisive nickname "The Pepsi-Cola Kid".

 McCarthy supported the Taft–Hartley Act over Truman's veto, angering labor unions in Wisconsin but solidifying his business base.

 Malmedy massacre trial

 In an incident for which he would be widely criticized, McCarthy lobbied for the commutation of death sentences given to a group of Waffen-SS soldiers convicted of war crimes for carrying out the 1944 Malmedy massacre of American prisoners of war.
 McCarthy was critical of the convictions because the German soldiers' confessions were allegedly obtained through torture during the interrogations.
 He argued that the U.S. Army was engaged in a coverup of judicial misconduct, but never presented any evidence to support the accusation.

 Shortly after this, a 1950 poll of the Senate press corps voted McCarthy "the worst U.S. senator" currently in office.

-McCarthy biographer Larry Tye has written that antisemitism may have factored into McCarthy's outspoken views on Malmedy.
-Although he had substantial Jewish support, notably Lewis Rosenstiel of Schenley Industries, Rabbi Benjamin Schultz of the American Jewish League Against Communism, and the columnist George Sokolsky, who convinced him to hire Roy Cohn and G. David Schine, McCarthy frequently used anti-Jewish slurs.
-He also received enthusiastic support from antisemitic politicians including Ku Klux Klansman Wesley Swift, and according to friends would display his copy of Mein Kampf, stating, "That’s the way to do it."
-Tye cites three quotes from European historian Steven Remy, chief Malmedy prosecutor COL Burton Ellis JAG USA, and massacre victim and survivor Virgil P. Laru, Jr:
+McCarthy biographer Larry Tye has written that antisemitism factored into McCarthy's outspoken views on Malmedy, and noted that McCarthy frequently used anti-Jewish slurs.
+In this and McCarthy's other characteristics, such as the enthusiastic support he received from antisemitic politicians like Ku Klux Klansman Wesley Swift and his tendency, according to friends, to refer to his copy of Mein Kampf, stating, "That's the way to do it," McCarthy's critics characterize him as driven by antisemitism.
+However, Tye argues that McCarthy's criticisms of the Malmedy trial were driven not only by antisemitism, but by opportunism to gain favor with the political right by scapegoating marginalized groups.

+It was later found that McCarthy had received "evidence" of the false torture claims from Rudolf Aschenauer, a prominent Neo-Nazi agitator who often served as a defense attorney for Nazi war criminals, such as Einsatzgruppen commander Otto Ohlendorf.